Bodélé Depression: Drying up of Lake Chad

-Research published in the 25 March 2004 edition of Geophysical Research Letters, which used images taken by the Moderate Resolution Imaging Spectroradiometer (MODIS), aboard NASA's Terra and Aqua satellites, indicated that storms move across the Bodélé Depression at about 47 km/h (29 mi/h)—two times faster than previously believed.
+Research published in the 25 March 2004 edition of Geophysical Research Letters, which used images taken by the Moderate Resolution Imaging Spectroradiometer (MODIS), aboard NASA's Terra and Aqua satellites, indicated that storms move across the Bodélé Depression at about 47 km/h (29 mi/h)—twice as fast than previously believed.
 The research also found that winds have to whip across the region at a minimum of 36 km/h (22 mi/h), to kick up a dust storm.
 The pattern of air flow is so common that the winds have scoured a straight path in the ground, marking their southwesterly flow.

 Complementary research published in Geophysical Research Letters by Richard Washington from the University of Oxford and Martin Todd from the University of Sussex has shown that these strong winds are part of a feature now called the Bodélé Low Level Jet.
 In the reanalysis data sets such as ERA-40, the wind shows up as a clear wind speed maximum at about 900 hPa (or roughly 1 km above the surface) near 18 N and 19 E. This jet maximum coincides with the exit gap of the North-easterlies between the Tibesti mountains and the Ennedi massif, which lie 2600 m and 1000 m above the flat terrain in the Djourab Desert of Chad, respectively.
 The effect of the Tibesti massif is clearly evident in creating a split in the low-level easterly flow north and south of these mountains.
 While the jet feature is pronounced over the Bodélé, it is absent from other longitudes over west Africa along 18 N. It is therefore a feature which uniquely overlies the greater Bodélé region, downwind of the mountains of Chad.

 The Bodélé Low Level Jet undergoes a marked seasonal cycle.
 It is active in the October–March period and relatively inactive from June–August.
 This timing closely matches the seasonality of dust emission from the Bodélé.
 Individual dust storms in the Bodélé were also shown in this research to coincide with a major strengthening of the Bodélé Low Level Jet which, in turn, is associated with the ridging of the Libyan High, a feature of the subtropical High Pressure belt.

 The same researchers who in 2004 more accurately determined the speed of wind through the depression also published in 2006 work showing that more than half of the dust needed for fertilizing the Amazon rainforest is provided by the Bodélé depression, which deposits up to 50 million tonnes in South America per year.
 The research also shows that, contrary to what was previously thought, most of the Saharan dust that reaches the east coast of the United States originates from a single source—the Bodélé depression.